5 Legal Essentials Every Photographer Needs in Their Contracts

 Your agreement needs to also clearly set out your fees, when payment is due (deposit, final balance etc) as well as what happens when a client pays late.
 This helps to ensure that your time and your creativity are properly valued.
 And avoids having those awkward chasing payments conversations.

 Having a proper contract doesn’t make you “too serious”.
-It makes you professional and it encourages people to see value in your work.
-It shows you know what you are doing and helps create a smooth experience for everyone.
+It makes you look professional and it encourages people to see value in your work.
+It shows you know what you are doing, that you have a couple of important boundaries and helps create a smooth experience for everyone.

 READY TO PROTECT YOUR BUSINESS?